 Research methods

-Formalin-fixed paraffin-embedded tissues of 130 consecutive patients treated with FBAC were analysed for the detection of TYMS polymorphisms, mKRAS and mBRAF.
-Patients were classified according to 5’ UTR TYMS polymorphisms and the predicted expression profile, into three groups (high, medium and low expression), utilizing the current literature.
+Formalin-fixed paraffin-embedded tissues of 130 consecutive patients treated with fluoropyrimidine-based adjuvant chemotherapy were analyzed for the detection of TYMS polymorphisms, mKRAS and mBRAF.
+Patients were classified into three groups according to 5’ UTR TYMS polymorphisms and the predicted expression profile (high, medium and low expression), utilizing the current literature.
 This categorization could reduce classification errors.
-Based on the presence or absence of the 3’ UTR polymorphism ins/LOH patients were allocated into two groups (high and low risk of relapse), utilizing the results from univariate analysis of the 3’ UTR TYMS polymorphisms.
-Cox regression models examined the associated 5-year survival outcomes
+Based on the presence or absence of the 3’ UTR polymorphism ins/LOH, patients were allocated into two groups (high and low risk of relapse), utilizing the results from univariate analysis of the 3’ UTR TYMS polymorphisms.
+Cox regression models examined the associated 5-year survival outcomes.

 Research results

 In this study, where BRAF, TYMS polymorphisms including SNP G>C and LOH were taken into consideration, both 3’ UTR and 5’ UTR polymorphisms emerged as independent prognostic factors of survival outcome after adjuvant chemotherapy for CRC.
 More specifically, the group of patients with tumors bearing 5’ UTR polymorphisms 2RG/3RG, 2RG/LOH and 3RC/LOH was associated with better survival.
 On the contrary, patients with ins/LOH polymorphism in the 3’ UTR had worse survival outcome.
-Also, mBRAF was found to correlate independently with worse prognosis.
+Also, mBRAF was found to independently correlate with worse prognosis.

 Research conclusions

-Knowledge of TYMS gene polymorphisms and BRAF status indicates prognosis and could aid clinicians to distinguish the group of patients in need for adjuvant chemotherapy.
+Knowledge of TYMS gene polymorphisms and BRAF status indicates prognosis and could aid clinicians to distinguish the group of patients in need of adjuvant chemotherapy.

 Research perspectives

 The study of the effect on the survival of CRC patients of the numerous genotypes resulting from the combinations of the 3’ UTR and 5’ UTR polymorphisms, the SNP and LOH requires larger prospective studies.
 These studies could validate our findings.
-Also, they could facilitate the grouping of the TYMS polymorphisms in more than just two groups and thus reduce the classification errors.
+Also, they could facilitate the grouping of TYMS polymorphisms in more than just two groups and thus reduce the classification errors.

 ACKNOWLEDGEMENTS